Stock Spotlight: Arena REIT (ASX:ARF)

 - Potential upside from its development pipeline in childcare centres.

-- Solid balance sheet with low gearing.
+- Solid balance sheet.

 - Strong and experienced management team.